zmon1010/kendo-ui-core/docs/knowledge-base/listview_two_pagers.md

 ## Description

-I have a ListView with a pager that works great.
-The pager is at the bottom of the ListView, but we want it at both the top AND bottom.
+I have a ListView with a pager that works as expected.
+The pager is at the bottom of the ListView but I want to have it both at the top and bottom of the widget.

 ## Possible Solution